LIT-Protocol/js-sdk/packages/auth/src/lib/custom/GitHub.md

 import React, { useState, useEffect } from 'react';
 import * as LitAuth from '@lit-protocol/auth';
 import { GitHubCustomAuthenticator } from 'packages/auth/src/lib/custom/GitHubCustomAuthenticator'; // Adjust import path
-import { getLitClient } from '@lit-protocol/lit-client';/ Your Lit Client setup helper import { createResourceBuilder } from '@lit-protocol/auth-helpers';
+import { createLitClient } from '@lit-protocol/lit-client';/ Your Lit Client setup helper import { createResourceBuilder } from '@lit-protocol/auth-helpers';

 // --- Configuration (Could come from backend or .env for client ID) ---